-- Counter-cyclical payments that pay agricultural producers when prices for certain agricultural products drop below a pre-determined level,
+- Price supports that pay agricultural producers when prices for certain agricultural products drop below a pre-determined level,

 - Industry-specific programs (for example the sugar industry benefits from an import quota, and the dairy industry receives subsidies ensuring a positive profit margin),

-- Subsidized crop insurance (where taxpayers cover on average 62% of the costs for individual purchase of insurance),
+- Subsidized crop insurance (where taxpayers cover on average 62 percent of the costs for individual purchase of insurance),

-- Trade programs and policies (for example the Market Access Program that has taxpayers covering part of the costs for advertising agricultural products overseas).
+- Trade programs and policies (for example, the Market Access Program that subsidizes the costs for advertising agricultural products overseas).

 Other programs that send taxpayer dollars to agricultural producers or create or influence markets for agricultural products are also part of the agricultural safety net, including: